CodepediaOrg/codepediaorg.github.io/_posts/2019-12-02-cleaner-code-in-express-api-with-unified-error-handling.md

   return newBookmark;
 }
 ```
-> The service part is now "Express"-free, so I could easily change the API Framework
+> The service is "Express"-free, so I could easily change the API Framework but keep the business logic part intact

-### Input validation handling
+#### Input validation handling

 Let's focus now on the input validation handling - `BookmarkInputValidator.validateBookmarkInput(userId, bookmark)`: